MentallyFriendly/atom-react-mf-snippets/README.md

 ## Credit

-The React.js snippets were originally created by [orktes](https://atom.io/users/orktes) in [Atom React](https://atom.io/packages/react) in ES5 syntax.
+A selection of these React.js snippets were originally curated by [orktes](https://atom.io/users/orktes) in [Atom React](https://atom.io/packages/react) in ES5 syntax.